2016 New Years Goals Part 2

-My brother, Russell, had some great comments regarding hunting goals.
-His comments and my reply are worthy of it’s own article.
+My brother.
+Russell, had some great comments regarding hunting goals.
+His comments and my reply are worth noting here.

 “Making goals that you really set in your heart and are realistic is critical.
 My heartfelt goals this year were to help my daughter harvest her first big game animal.
 She harvested both a buck and an elk.
 It was awesome.
 I was perfectly happy with how the season went, even though I did not set any lofty goals for my own hunting, as I was concerned about the time dedication.
 I did manage to harvest my best buck to date, although that’s not saying much.
 Gotta really think about my goals this coming year.
 Might be time to harvest a really decent bull elk.

 I think you’ll get it done in Utah this year.
 But i am curious, which state(s) are you going to add to your schedule that will still allow you the time you need for the Utah general hunt?”

 Last year I set a goal to shoot a 200″ buck AND help Esther with her limited-entry hunt.
 Turns out you can’t do both.
 So really I sabotaged my goal from the start.
 But that’s okay; I wouldn’t trade Esther’s big bull for any buck!
 It’s wonderful to help people.
 There’s nothing more noble than setting a goal to help someone with their goal, especially family.